AxisCommunications/docker-acap/README.md

 ## Building the Docker ACAP

 Docker ACAP is built in two steps using two Dockerfiles.
 Too simplify the process a handy shell script is provided.
-Note that since buildx is used, Buildkit is required to be installed and enabled for the build to work.
+Note that Buildx is used and therefore required to be installed.

 ```sh
 # Build Docker ACAP image